jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/customizing-jenkins.md

 Jenkins instance can be customized using Groovy scripts or Configuration as Code (thanks to pre-installed Configuration as Code plugin).
 CasC scripts are more readable and simpler to write, so they should be your default choice.
 However, when something is not supported by the CasC plugin or for more complex and low-level configuration, Groovy scripts are better.
-They allow you to use [jenkins-internal-api](https://javadoc.jenkins.io/).
+They allow you to use [Jenkins internal API].

 You can find examples of configuring Jenkins in both of those ways below.
 The examples assume Operator and Jenkins are both running, and Jenkins is deployed in the `jenkins` namespace.